john-wigg/best-data-practices/README.md

 #### Additional fields
 There is a lot of other metadata that you could and should collect, such as the languages used in your dataset or the purpose of your data collection.
 Just fill in the appropriate fields in your chosen standard and you should be good.

+<div class="tip">Start by filling in the required information from your chosen standard.
+Also use standard formats whenever you can.</div>

 ## File Management

 ### Create a data inventory